broadinstitute/genomeshader/DEVELOP.rst

 Code Style Guidelines
 ---------------------

 We follow the official style guides for our code.
 For Rust, we adhere to the `Rust Style Guide <https://rust-lang.github.io/rfcs/1607-style-guide.html>`_.
 For Python, we follow the `PEP 8 Style Guide <https://pep8.org/>`_.
 Please ensure your contributions adhere to these standards.

 Testing
 -------

 We use pytest for our Python tests and cargo test for our Rust tests.
 Please add tests for new features and ensure all tests pass before submitting a pull request.

 Documentation
 -------------

 Please update the documentation to reflect any changes you make to the codebase.
 This includes comments in the code, docstrings, and our user guides.

 Issue Tracking
 --------------

 We use GitHub issues to track work on Genomeshader.
 If you're adding a new feature or fixing a bug, please create an issue describing the work.

 Communication
 -------------

 If you have any questions or want to discuss your work, please join our community chat on Slack or by email.
 Our team is always happy to help.

 Code Review Process
 -------------------

 After you submit your pull request, it will be reviewed by at least one core contributor.
 We'll provide feedback and may request changes.
-Once your pull request is approved, it will be merged into the main codebase.
+Once your pull request is approved, it will be merged into the main codebase and automatically released as an incremental version update on Pypi.